Calquence (Acalabrutinib)

 Alcohol

-No specific alcohol warnings mentioned in the source material.
-Consult your doctor about alcohol consumption while taking Calquence.
+Consult your doctor about alcohol use while taking Calquence.

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Calquence affects you, as it may cause dizziness, weakness, or tiredness in some people.
+Be careful when driving or using machinery until you know how Calquence affects you, as it may cause dizziness or fatigue.

 Storage

-Store Calquence capsules in a cool, dry place where the temperature stays below 30°C. Keep away from moisture, heat, and sunlight.
-Do not store in the bathroom, near a sink, in the car, or on windowsills.
-Keep out of reach of children.
-Take expired or unwanted medicine to any pharmacy for safe disposal.
+Store Calquence capsules in a cool, dry place below 30°C. Keep them away from moisture, heat, and sunlight, and out of reach of children.

 Overdose Information